-Emma Marston, General Manager – Works 30 hours a week, usually Monday to Thursday
+Emma Marston, Director – Works 30 hours a week, usually Monday to Thursday

 “When I was a young person my best friend died.
 It was a devastating experience but motivated me to join Families in Grief.
 I was particularly driven to help young people and so created the group Teens in Grief in 2013.
 It’s incredibly heart-warming to see the positive difference our support makes.
 I am proud to say that we now help many more bereaved children and their families feel better and less alone than when I first started in 2012.

 My job is very rewarding but tough at times, and so I do lots of sea swimming and running to unwind!”